Features

 • Built in integration with OpenAI (or the LLM of your choosing) to quickly get help with your query, with relevant schema automatically injected into the prompt.

 • Tick the ‘snapshot’ box on a query, and Explorer will upload a .csv snapshot of the query results to S3.
-Configure the snapshot frequency via a celery cron task, e.g. for daily at 1am:
+Configure the snapshot frequency via a celery cron task, e.g. for daily at 1am (see test_project/celery_config.py for an example of this, along with test_project/__init__.py):

 app.conf.beat_schedule = {